-On The Navajo Nation, Special Ed Students Await Water That's Doesn't Stink
+On The Navajo Nation, Special Ed Students Await Water That Doesn't Stink

 Around the Nation

-On The Navajo Nation, Special Ed Students Await Water That's Doesn't Stink
+On The Navajo Nation, Special Ed Students Await Water That Doesn't Stink

 On the Navajo Nation, kids with the most severe developmental disabilities attend a school called Saint Michael's Association for Special Education.